Node Management¶

 Check if the metadata target device can be moved or connected to the new machine.
 If so, mount it on a directory of the new machine and make sure it is configured to be mounted at boot time.

-Otherwise, if the metadata target device cannot be moved or connected to the new machine, copy the data from a backup (or from the device, remounted somewhere else) to a storage device of the new machine (see Metadata Daemon Backup).
+Otherwise, if the metadata target device cannot be moved or connected to the new machine, copy the data from a backup (or from the device, remounted somewhere else) to a storage device of the new machine (see Management Daemon Backup).

 Check if the metadata service is already installed on the new machine.
 If not, please install it.
 If the metadata service is already installed on the new server machine, please configure the service to run in Multi Mode.
 Do not start the service at this point.